 His body was not allowed to “corrupt” or “stink.”

 He did not go to hell for the non-existent keys to death.
 No devil or demon has ever held the keys to death.

-Jesus rested in the tomb on the Sabbath “according to the Sabbath commandment”.
+Jesus rested in the tomb on the Sabbath "according to the commandment."
 Obedient even in death to his Father’s commands.

-The countdown began at his arrest.
-Three days and three nights later, (once his Father's wrath had been spent and his anger abated) Yahshua/Jesus was resurrected.
+The destruction of his temple began at his arrest, not his death.
+Three days and three nights later (once his Father's wrath had been spent and his anger abated) Yahshua was resurrected.

 Dear Heavenly Father,

-Please forgive me as you have forgiven those who crucified your Son.
+Please forgive me as you have forgiven those who crucified him.

-I accept Yahshua/Jesus as my Saviour, Messiah and Passover Lamb.
+I accept Yahshua as my Lord and Saviour.
+Jesus as my Passover Lamb.